Last Updated on 8 January, 2021 by Veronica

 *Recommendation:

-Visit Cabo da Roca soon in the morning and arrive at Palace da Pena at about 09:00 or 09:30, otherwise, it is hell with all of the people and cars.
+Visit Cabo da Roca in the morning and arrive at Palace da Pena at about 09:00 or 09:30.
+Otherwise, it is hell with all the people and cars.

-In Cascais, it is essential and worth seeing the Boca do Inferno, which is a grotto timed by the sea.
+In Cascais, it is essential and worth seeing the Boca do Inferno, a grotto timed by the sea.

-The only downside is that it’s uncomfortable to drive and you have to move by public transport or walking.
-The slopes are hard, keep that in mind when you choose your footwear.
+The only downside is that driving is uncomfortable and you have to move by public transport or walk.
+Also, the slopes are hard; keep that in mind when you choose your footwear.

 Day 1.
 Alfama, Barrio Alto, La Baixa and Chiado